Uridium 2

-Uridium 2 is a 1993 science fiction side-scrolling shoot 'em up originally designed by Andrew Braybrook for the Amiga.
-It is the sequel to Braybrook's earlier Commodore 64 game Uridium.
+Uridium 2 is a science fiction themed, horizontally scrolling shooter designed and programmed by Andrew Braybrook for the Amiga.
+It was published by Renegade Software in 1993.
+Uridium 2 is the sequel to Braybrook's Commodore 64 game Uridium.
 Braybrook kept a diary of the game's development in late 1992, which was published in the British computer magazine The One.

 Gameplay

-Uridium 2 retains the same setting and gameplay of the original Uridium, but the presentation is highly improved, thanks to the Amiga's better graphics and sound capabilities.
-The sprites and background objects are more detailed and more colourful, the game scrolls vertically as well as horizontally, and the sound includes a souped-up version of the original Uridium theme tune, as well as PCM sampled speech announcing important in-game events.
+Uridium 2 retains the same setting and gameplay of the original Uridium, but the presentation is highly improved, thanks to the Amiga's advanced graphics and sound capabilities.
+The sprites and background objects are more detailed and more colourful, the game scrolls vertically as well as horizontally, and the sound includes a souped-up version of the original Uridium theme tune, as well as PCM sampled speech (voiced by Emma Cubberley) announcing important in-game events.

 Gameplay improvements include a simultaneous two-player mode, power-ups left behind by shooting enemies, a radar screen at the bottom of the game screen, and an improved mini-game when the player reaches the dreadnought's reactor core: instead of a simple quick-draw test to disarm the reactor, the player now gets to actually shoot at the reactor core using a drone pilot.
 In addition, the play area is greatly increased due to the larger size of the dreadnoughts and the addition of vertical scrolling.